VictorBenitoGR/OpenFinancialData/README.md

 We need to manipulate this data in many ways, so we need to convert them into data frames.

-Consider that the T-Bills are represented directly as percentages, it's also necessary to transform them to decimals.
+The T-Bills are represented directly as percentages by FRED, so it's necessary to transform them to decimals.

 #### Remove suffixes